gargvishesh/druid/docs/multi-stage-query/index.md

 - **Partition**: a slice of data output by worker tasks.
 In INSERT queries, the partitions of the final stage become Druid segments.

+- **Shuffle**: workers exchange data between themselves on a per-partition basis in a process called "shuffling".
+During a shuffle, each output partition is sorted by a clustering key.

-When you run a query with Talaria, the following happens:
+When you use the multi-stage query engine, the following happens:

 1. The **Broker** plans your SQL query into a native query, as usual.